jmeile/ApacheHostTrap/README.md

   that this file also uses Apache 2.4 syntax.
 To make it compatible with Apache 2.2 you will have to read the comments inside the file.

+  Please also note that this file will disable any *Require ip* or similar instruction inside a posterior *Directory* directive.
+To cope with this, you will have to use *Location* instead (See the VirtualHost example).

 You will find more information about using it inside the file: evil_host_trap_init.conf